NicoleIrene/UdacityNeighborhoodMap/README.md

 ## Run App

+* Click [here](https://github.com/NicoleIrene/UdacityNeighborhoodMap) to access the project files.
+Download or clone the repo to your machine.

+* Double click on the zip file to unzip the folder and navigate to the **index.html** file.
+Double click on **index.html** to view in your web browser.

+* Drag and drop the project folder into your text editor to begin coding!

-* Click [here](https://nicoleirene.github.io/UdacityNeighborhoodMap/) to see my Queens NY Neighborhood Map
+* Click [here](https://nicoleirene.github.io/UdacityNeighborhoodMap/) to see my Queens NY Neighborhood Map live site.

 ## Components